ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

   from the previous round (evaluated at the observed data).
 Otherwise, the proposal prior is simply the approximated posterior distribution from the previous round.

 * `sir`: If set to `true`, Sampling Importance Resampling (SIR) is used for truncated prior sampling.
 Otherwise, rejection sampling is used.
+For an explanation of these two methods, we refer the user to [Liu, J. S. (2001), Monte Carlo Strategies in Scientific Computing.](https://github.com/szcf-weiya/MonteCarlo/blob/master/References/Monte-Carlo-Strategies-in-Scientific-Computing.pdf)

 * `retrain_from_scratch`: If set to `true`, the model is retrained from scratch in each round, i.e., the model weights are re-initialized in each round.
   Otherwise, training continues updating the weights trained in the previous rounds.